lucydot/lucydot.github.io/content/software.md

 +++
 date = "2017-05-07T13:47:56+01:00"
 tags = []
-title = "Software"
+title = "'puters"
 type = "post"
 categories = []

 +++

-As computational scientists a significant part of our time is spent writing code, or supporting others to write code.
-Some of this code is written to submit and manage calculations which run on various supercomputers (primarily [Archer, the UK national supercomputer](http://www.archer.ac.uk/)), and some is used to analyse and extract meaning from the output of these calculations (numbers --> physics).
+As computational scientists a significant part of our time is spent writing code, compiling code, nursing our calculations, or supporting others to do the same.
+Some of our code is written to submit and manage calculations which run on various supercomputers (primarily [Archer2, the UK national supercomputer](http://www.archer.ac.uk/)), and some is used to analyse and extract meaning from the output of these calculations (numbers --> physics).

-We are largely self-taught programmers and usually have little in the way of formal training.
-However there are some effective strategies for learning: 1) teaching basic programming skills ([Software Carpentry](https://carpentries.org/)) to other researchers; 2) publishing with or reviewing for the [Journal of Open Source Software](https://joss.theoj.org/), a peer-reviewed journal for research code.
+Most scientists are largely self-taught programmers and usually have little in the way of formal training.
+However there are some effective strategies for learning, such as teaching basic programming skills ([Software Carpentry](https://carpentries.org/)), or following the [Journal of Open Source Software](https://joss.theoj.org/) guidance to develop code that can be re-used and cited by other researchers.

-The code we write relies heavily upon open source tools, some of which are listed on a [personal roadmap](https://lucydot.github.io/blog/roadmap/).
-Through a fellowship with the [Software Sustainability Institute](https://www.software.ac.uk) we have [developed resources](https://lucydot.github.io/teaching/) so that other researchers have the skills in place to publish their code.
+For researchers who would like to shift their focus more firmly towards software, hardware, compute infrastructure or data, there are emerging career paths with a variety of names: Research Software Engineer, Research Data Engineer, Research Infrastructure Engineer, or (more broadly) Digital Research Technical Professional.
+We have established the UKRI-funded [SCALE-UP Network](https://scale-up.ac.uk/) to support development of this people pipeline.

 -----